Last Updated on

 This is the final component of the UNESCO site Canterbury Cathedral, St Augustine’s Abbey, and St Martin’s Church.
 This is the oldest parish church in England that is still in use today.
 During the 6th century, it served as the private chapel of Queen Bertha.
 This was prior to the arrival of Augustine in Rome.

-View my complete list of UNESCO World Heritage Sites in United Kingdom.
+View my complete list of UNESCO World Heritage Sites in the United Kingdom.